 Without specific knowledge and courtroom experience, there is the possibility of saying things or presenting information that could potentially be self-incriminating.
 You may have a fact about your case that you believe is beneficial, but without being able to properly present it, could be detrimental.

 In bigger cases, you may have a lot riding on the outcome of the case — of course you don’t want to pay thousands in fees or be sentenced to jail time.
 Being under this type of pressure may make you feel nervous or even defensive in court.
 Arguing your case based on emotions instead of facts is not going to get you anywhere and could ultimately frustrate the judge as well.

 Being in court is a scary thing, and the last thing you want to do is let your emotions take control because you just won’t be taken as seriously.
 Not only will our criminal defense attorney in Bend, Oregon take charge to defend you, but they will also provide a certain level of emotional comfort.

 We touched on this previously, but it is an incredibly important point.
 Everyone who is in the courtroom with professional duties understands what is required of them and they will not help you out or give you any slack because you don’t have the experience.
 Claiming ignorance is not a reason to appeal the outcome if it doesn’t end in your favor.
 The judge is impartial regardless of these circumstances.

 Cases where it could make sense to defend yourself are rare, and even then, there is a large amount of work to do before you appear in court and it’s essential that these steps are followed.
 If you are facing criminal charges, having a professional criminal defense attorney at your side will be invaluable.
 When so much is on the line, this is the perfect reason to not defend yourself.

-For qualified, knowledgeable, and experienced criminal lawyer, contact the team at Donahue Law Firm.
+For qualified, knowledgeable, and experienced criminal law attorneys in Bend, contact the team at Donahue Law Firm.
 We will navigate the process for you.